uqlibrary/technology-training/README.md

 | QGIS: introduction to mapping | [md](QGIS/QGIS_intro.md) | ... | [html](https://etherpad.wikimedia.org/p/cds-qgis) |
 | next: Open Source tools for your research | ... | ... | ... |

-## License
+## Licence

 All of the information on this repository (https://gitlab.com/stragu/CDS/) is freely available under the [Creative Commons - Attribution 4.0 International Licence](https://creativecommons.org/licenses/by/4.0/).
 You may re-use and re-mix the material in any way you wish, without asking permission, provided you cite the original source.
+However, we'd love to hear about what you do with it!

 Part of this repository is based on [Paul Andrea Martinez](https://orcid.org/0000-0002-8990-1985)'s work [available under the same CC-By-4.0 licence](https://github.com/orchid00/CDS).